Ironhack-Archive/bcn-webdev-cheatsheet/snippets/heroku-module-3/readme.md

 - fix all the errors

-## frontend add app.js file

-- this tiny node server will serve your angular app in heroku
-- copy `app.js` to the root of the repository
-- `npm install --save express`

 ## frontend package.json

 - add engines (run `node --version` and `npm --version` in your laptop first)